Fabian-Rizzi/Fabian-Rizzi/README.md

 **About Me!**

-- 👨🏽‍💻 I’m a Full Stack Web Developer and Arduino Maker, with a great interest in astronomy, security, photography and music.
+- 👨🏽‍💻 I’m a Full Stack Web Developer and Arduino Maker, with a great interest in astronomy, security, photography, music and motorsports.
 - 🌱 Currently exploring AI with a big interest in JAVASCRIPT applets and Data Structures and Algorithms.
 - 🤔 Working in front and back end web development.
 - 💬 Ask me about anything, you can schedule a videocall at https://calendly.com/fabian-rizzi/meeeting-15